tymothytym/dateSquirrel/readme.md

     <img src="https://rawgit.com/tymothytym/dateSquirrel/master/static/squirrelicity.svg" alt="squirrelicity"/>
 </p>

 dateSquirrel is a date picker with calendar dates.
-It's modal-free, dependency-free, library-free and free-free.
-The aim is to put the date picking into a single field and make it so you can pick any date in three clicks.
-It's not trying to be better than other date pickers, just a bit different. dateSquirrel is for wide date possibilities (like date of birth) that are a pain to pick when you have to navigate through several decades worth of months to get to the date you want.
+It's modal-free, dependency-free, library-free and asterisk-free.
+This project was created in response to a request for an app date picker that fitted inside a single input field and didn't launch modals or spawn additional inputs but was still: versatile enough to pick a date or just a month, was easily (re)brandable, didn't mess with the inputs styles, supported IE11 and could be destroyed & reset with new date ranges.

+Obviously this repo is Plan B. Plan A is still to repeatedly tell people it isn't possible with increasingly wild gesticulations.

 **[Try the demo](https://tymothytym.com/datesquirrel/)**